-Study at Syracuse University
+Syracuse University Overview

 Syracuse University is a private research University that was started in 1870.
 The University offers Bachelors, Masters, and Doctorate programs through schools such as the College of Engineering and Computer Science, the College of Arts and Sciences, the School of Information Studies, S.I.
 Newhouse School of Public Communications, Martin J. Whitman School of Management, and others.

 The University is located in the city of Syracuse and the university campus is spread over 200 acres.
 The campus is beautiful and has buildings with diverse architecture – some remind students of the architecture of Tokyo while others reminding them of Scotland.
 The library system of the University has more than 2.5 million volumes of books.
 The campus also has excellent facilities for sports.

 Syracuse University offers on-campus accommodation to its students and has an ample number of residences for this purpose.
 First and second-year undergraduate students are required to live on-campus.
 However, most Graduate students prefer to live off-campus as it is cheaper than on-campus accommodation.

-Faculty and pedagogy:
+Faculty and Pedagogy